Dual-Force: Enhanced Offline Diversity Maximization under Imitation Constraints: Problem Formulation

-where $p(z)$ is a categorical distribution over a discrete set $Z$ of $|Z|$ many distinct indicator vectors in $\mathbb{R}^{|Z|}$ and $d_z(s):=d_{\pi_z}(s)$ is a state occupancy induced by a skill-conditioned policy $\pi_z$.
-While they showed that this objective can be estimated off-policy using a DICE importance sampling approach, this comes at the cost of learning a skill-discriminator and makes the training unstable.
+Here, $q(z\mid s)$ is implemented as a learned skill discriminator; in the offline setting, its training signal can degrade under moving targets and imperfect one-step policy updates, motivating discriminator-free diversity objectives.
+In this setting, $p(z)$ is a categorical distribution over a discrete set $Z$ of $|Z|$ distinct indicator vectors in $\mathbb{R}^{|Z|}$ and $d_z(s):=d_{\pi_z}(s)$ is a state occupancy induced by a skill-conditioned policy $\pi_z$.
+While their approach allows for off-policy estimation using a DICE importance sampling method, it requires learning a skill-discriminator, which leads to training instability in the offline setting.